jwharm/vala-gir-parser/README.md

 its fields, methods etc. from a GIR class.
 The `NamespaceBuilder` class ties the output of all the builders together into a new namespace.

-The existing `vapigen` utility is still used to read command line arguments, kick-off the parser process, and write the results into a VAPI file.
+Because `vapigen` is used to read command line arguments, kick-off the parser process, and write the results into a VAPI file, that functionality is not impacted.

 ## Contributing